Meet the Team

 Ryan Brown is an Instructional Designer at AgFirst Farm Credit Bank.
 Ryan graduated from Clemson University with a BS in Secondary Education.
+He is also a product-certified specialist with the Cornerstone OnDemand learning management system.
 He came to the Bank in 2019 after spending 8 years as a Trainer and Instructional Designer at Blue Cross Blue Shield of South Carolina and 2 years teaching high school in South Carolina.
 Ryan is involved in both the design and administration of OnDemand content for Farm Credit University.

-Ronnie has been with Farm Credit for over 33 years, and has worked in various lending-related capacities at both the Association and funding bank levels.
+Ronnie has been with Farm Credit for over 35 years, and has worked in various lending and lending management roles at both the Association and bank levels.
 He currently serves as the District Learning Liaison, working with Associations to find solutions to their training needs.
 He spends a significant amount of his work time developing and delivering customized credit training sessions.
 He remains heavily involved in the delivery of Farm Credit University training, and has worked closely with FCU since its inception.
 Ronnie is a graduate of Francis Marion University, the South Carolina Bankers School at USC, and the Graduate School of Banking at LSU.

 Ariella Hughes is the Organizational Development and Talent Specialist at AgFirst Farm Credit Bank.
 She joined the bank in 2020.
 She is responsible for organizational development initiatives at the bank which include Performance Management, Leadership Development and Training.
 She also has cross-functional work in On-boarding and Employee Engagement.

-Rochelle Lawrence is an Operations Systems Trainer at AgFirst Farm Credit Bank.
+Rochelle Lawrence is the Supervisor of Operations Systems Training at AgFirst Farm Credit Bank.
 Rochelle graduated from Clemson University with a BS in Business Management.
 She came to the Bank in 2017 after spending numerous years in the retail and commercial banking world.
 Rochelle has formerly worked as Imaging Supervisor, Bank Officer, Instructor, and Loan Operations Trainer.
 She currently participates in delivering training for the Operations Systems Academy curriculum via classroom, webinars and Career Café modules.

 Jessica McCrea is an Instructional Designer at AgFirst Credit Bank.
 Jessica graduated from the University Of Georgia with a MEd in Learning, Design and Technology.
 She came to the Bank in 2017 after spending a few years teaching Elementary Education.
 She is currently responsible for developing and designing learning experiences including online courses, videos and other training materials.
 In addition, she assists with the administration of Farm Credit University's programs and courses.